Trump Administration Wants to Send Every Worker a Check Amid Coronavirus Pandemic

 Anthony Fauci, director of National Institute of Allergy and Infectious Disease, previously and publicly acknowledged the mistake during a House Oversight Committee Hearing last week: “It is a failing.
 I mean, let’s admit it.”

-On Tuesday, despite those previous acknowledgements, Fauci lauded the “comprehensive approach” the task force has since taken.
+On Tuesday, despite those previous acknowledgements, Fauci lauded the “comprehensive approach” the task force had since taken.

 “We’ve never had a situation where [we’ve had] the mobilization of all the different components—travel restrictions, internal containment, mitigation, financial assistance, public health assistance, testing,” he said.
 “But we can’t do this without the young people cooperating.
 Please cooperate with us.”